-The answer is "Yes", because the blood sacrifices of the Old Testament were symbols of the ultimate blood sacrifice that Jesus later would make on the cross for our sins, for "without the shedding of blood is no forgiveness of sin" (Hebrews 9:22).
+The answer is "Yes", because the blood sacrifices of the Old Testament were symbols of the ultimate blood sacrifice that Jesus later would make on the cross for our sins, for "without shedding of blood is no remission" (Hebrews 9:22).
 Noah was acknowledging that God was still in complete control, and He held everything in His sovereign power.
 Noah was trusting God.